PATRIC3/p3_docs/docroot/cli_tutorial/cli_getting_started.rst

 Drug
     Represents an antimicrobial drug used for therapeutic treatment.
-    This table is the anchor for all antimicrobial resistance data in PATRIC.
+    This table is the anchor for all antimicrobial resistance data in BV-BRC.
 Use :ref:`cli::p3-all-drugs` to get a list of drugs.
 Use :ref:`cli::p3-get-drug-genomes` to get resistance data relating to specific drugs from a list.
 Fields from the Drug table appear in the output with a heading prefix of ``drug``.
 Thus, the *molecular\_formula*